 The pedigrees of all of our dams and sires contain champion English and/or working bloodlines, including Tabatha, Sandylands, Dickendall, Lawnwood, and Rocheby; however, outcrossing (creating new genetic combinations by bringing together genes from totally unrelated Labs to eliminate undesirable traits caused by recessive genes) is the fundamental philosophy of our breeding program.
-With a dog such as the Labrador Retriever, the #1 dog in America for many years, outcross breeding achieved as a direct result of extensive sire/dam pedigree research reduces the occurrence of common health issues caused by years of linebreeding within bloodlines and over-use of popular stud dogs.
+We do not line breed or inbreed.
+With a dog such as the Labrador Retriever, the #1 dog in America for many years, outcross breeding achieved as a direct result of our extensive sire/dam pedigree research reduces the occurrence of common health issues caused by years of linebreeding and inbreeding within bloodlines.
 Using this principle,Tru-Heart puppies are bred for good bone, sound temperaments, aesthetically-pleasing conformation, and physical/genetic health.

 English or American?

 There is only one breed of dog known as the Labrador Retriever, described by the official Standard of the Breed.
 Within the Labrador Retriever breed type there are variations in body style, as well as the preferences of individual breeders and owners.
 In the United States, the general public has begun to label these variations mistakenly as "English" or "American" style.
 Perhaps better descriptions for variations in style are "show/conformation" or "working/field" styles.